diogotcorreia/dist-ledger-sd/README.md

 mvn exec:java
 ```

-Optionally, you can customize the given arguments and turn on debug messages:
+Optionally, you can customize the given arguments (note that some modules don't accept them) and turn on debug messages:

 ```s
 mvn exec:java -Dexec.args="<args here>" -Ddebug